black man working behind a desk at a laptop - responsible person in EU cosmetics

 Importer

-the respective importer is the person responsible for the specific cosmetic product that he places on the market.
+“the respective importer is the person responsible for the specific cosmetic product that he places on the market.
 The importer may designate by written mandate a person established within the Community as the responsible person, who shall accept in writing.”
 Therefore, in case of importation of a non-EU product on European territory, if a Responsible Person is not appointed, it is the Importer himself who automatically becomes the Responsible Person.

 Distributor

-The distributor is the person responsible when placing a cosmetic product on the market under his name or trademark or modifying a product already placed on the market in such a way that compliance with the applicable requirements may be compromised.
+“The distributor is the person responsible when placing a cosmetic product on the market under his name or trademark or modifying a product already placed on the market in such a way that compliance with the applicable requirements may be compromised.“

-Thus, a distributor is deemed the Responsible Person only if they introduce a cosmetic product to the market under their own name or trademark, or if they make significant modifications to the product.
+Thus, a distributor is deemed the EU Responsible Person only if they introduce a cosmetic product to the market under their own name or trademark, or if they make significant modifications to the product.
 However, translating information is not considered a substantial change that would jeopardize compliance with the Regulation’s requirements.

 In summary, the following entities can be designated as the Responsible Person:

-• The Manufacturer
+- The Manufacturer

-• The Importer
+- The Importer

-• The Distributor
+- The Distributor

-• An external natural or legal person appointed by written mandate and accepted in writing.
+- An external natural or legal person appointed by written mandate and accepted in writing.
 Such designation shall be mandatory if the manufacturer of a cosmetic is established outside the Community.

-Requirements of the EU RP
+Requirements of the EU Responsible Person

-The Responsible Person, established within the Community, must at all times be able to demonstrate that the product he has placed on the market complies with the requirements of the Regulation.
-In order for the Responsible Person to fulfill this role, it is necessary that he retains the product-specific information (PIF) and the Safety Assessment prepared by the Safety Assessor that the Responsible Person has appointed.
+The EU cosmetics Responsible Person, established within the Community, must at all times be able to demonstrate that the product he has placed on the market complies with the requirements of the Regulation.
+In order for the EU Responsible Person to fulfill this role, it is necessary that he retains the product-specific information (PIF) and the Safety Assessment prepared by the Safety Assessor that the Responsible Person has appointed.

-• Must be registered and resident in the European Union;
+- Must be registered and resident in the European Union;

-• Must have received an appropriate mandate;
+- Must have received an appropriate mandate;

-• You must be in a position that allows the competent authorities to have access, as and when deemed appropriate, to the information document (P.I.F.) at the address indicated on cosmetics by the Responsible Person.
+- You must be in a position that allows the competent authorities to have access, as and when deemed appropriate, to the information document (P.I.F.) at the address indicated on cosmetics by the Responsible Person.

 Conversely, if the Responsible Person delegates production to a subcontractor, there is a requirement to verify and evaluate the subcontractor.
 This verification can be conducted by an individual designated by the Responsible Person.
 In situations involving third-party productions, it’s often prudent to establish a contract between the involved parties, specifically between the customer (the Responsible Person) and the subcontractor.

-Obligations of the EU RP
+Obligations of the EU Responsible Person

 The responsibilities borne by the Responsible Person are extensive, and we’ll delve deeper into them in the subsequent section.
 It’s clear to see that the Responsible Person holds a pivotal role in the cosmetic marketing process.